DanielPickens/KubeSheet/README.md

 will list out all the deployments…vice versa.
 So, to extend our existing skeleton to have subcommand, just execute the below

-For you, it should be "kubewrap” folder.
+Locate to the "kubewrap” folder.
 Again ignore here testkube Now your flow would be → main.go -> root.go → dig.go Now you could also see the dig.go file created in your existing file structure.
 That's it.
 Done.
 Jump to code now…